-Angus and Dundee are renowned for its historic town and cities, outstanding castles, superb angling and famous gold courses.
+Central Scotland is renowned for its historic towns and cities, outstanding castles, superb angling and famous gold courses.

 Perthshire is most definitely an idyllic discovery.
 No matter where you decide to stay in Perthshire there will be something to suit everyone of all ages.
 In Perthshire you will discover beautiful towns and villages such as Pitlochry, Aberfeldy, Dunkeld and Birnam and Blair Atholl.
 All of these towns are unique in their own way.
 Pitlochry has the famous fish ladder, Blair Atholl renowned for Blair Castle and Dunkeld and Birnam is said to be one of the best preserved historic towns in Scotland and don’t forget that Beatrix Potter used to holiday in Birnam as a child.
 In fact, you will find Beatrix Potter Exhibition there, they say this is where she got most of her inspiration from for her children’s books.